yadavraganu/spark/docs/AQE_Optimization.md

 - Converting sort-merge join to broadcast join
 - Skew join optimization

-## Spliting skewed shuffle partitions

-### spark.sql.adaptive.rebalancePartitionsSmallPartitionFactor
-Default Value : 0.2
-A partition will be merged during splitting if its size is smaller than this factor multiply spark.sql.adaptive.advisoryPartitionSizeInBytes.

-### spark.sql.adaptive.optimizeSkewsInRebalancePartitions.enabled
-Default Value : true
-When true and spark.sql.adaptive.enabled is true, Spark will optimize the skewed shuffle partitions in RebalancePartitions
-and split them to smaller ones according to the target size (specified by spark.sql.adaptive.advisoryPartitionSizeInBytes),
-to avoid data skew.

 ## Converting sort-merge join to broadcast join
 AQE converts sort-merge join to broadcast hash join when the runtime statistics of any join side is smaller than the adaptive broadcast hash join threshold.